-Diversity, inclusion, and equality are the pillars of a successful, modern workplace.
+Diversity, equity, and inclusion are pillars of a successful, modern workplace.
 At every company, current employees and prospective new hires alike should feel that they have an equal opportunity to work and grow their careers.

 Thankfully, that's one of the key protections in the Americans with Disabilities Act (ADA).
 The ADA prohibits discrimination against people with disabilities in employment, as well as transportation, public accommodations, and more.